Skip to content

 Composition Over Stores

-Instead of one big store, compose focused behaviors:
+Rimitive uses composition instead of stores.
+Instead of one big state object, compose focused behaviors:

 // Instead of this: